We all have morning routines that we follow, and for some of us, that includes a hot cup of coffee to get us ready for the day ahead.

 It requires a power source of 12v so it’s compatible with your car cigarette lighter and has a lovely silver and black finish so it will look great in your caravan.
 The unit has a simple to use on/off switch that you toggle when you’re ready to use.

-The Coffee machine is competitively priced and allows you to make the same high-quality cup of coffee everffee every single time.
+The coffee machine is competitively priced and allows you to make the same high-quality cup of coffee every single time.
 The unit weighs just 721 grams making it highly portable and lightweight so you can easily store it away when it’s not in use.

 Types of Caravan Coffee Makers

 Single-serve coffee makers use a dripping method which allows you to make a single cup of coffee from each brewing cycle.
 This process is straightforward, making it much quicker.
-This will nicely compliment your kettle and toaster.
+This will nicely compliment your kettle and toaster, perfect for breakfast or a pick-me-up later in the day.

 Pour-over coffee makers have a process that requires you to pour hot water over coffee grounds which then creates a brew.
 The brew then dispenses into your cup, and one example of a pour-over coffee maker is a French press.